What Is FTP?

-If you connected successfully, you will see a note in the status area (at the top of the program window) indicating that you are connected.
+If you connected successfully, you will see a note at the top in the status area indicating that you are connected.
 The folders and files on your computer will appear under the “Local Site” pane on the left side of your screen.
 Your Web Hosting account folders and files will appear in the “Remote Site” pane on the right side.

 Uploading your website with FileZilla:

-Once you have FTP software and the details you need to connect to your web server, you can start uploading your website.
+Once you have your FTP details you need to connect to your web server, you can start uploading your website.
 To upload your site files and folders to your hosting, follow these steps:

 Host: Enter ftp.<your domain name>.
-For example, if the website you want to upload is your-site.com enter ftp.your-site.com.
+For example, if the website you want to upload is site-url.com enter ftp.site-url.com.